Plumsail/forms-docs/SharePoint/designer/form-sets.rst

 Examples
 -----------------------------------------------------

-Please see how you can use Form Sets on the example of :doc:`Ticket management system</examples/ticket-management>`.
+Please see how you can use Form Sets through the example of :doc:`Ticket management system</examples/ticket-management>`.